 - Enables law enforcement to unmask anonymous social media users who threaten others.

-who is covered by this new Bill?
+Who is covered by this new Bill?

 - Public schools

-- Open-enrolment charter schools
+- Open-enrollment charter schools

 - NOT private schools

-how can Impero Education Pro help with David’s Law?
+How can Impero Education Pro help with David’s Law?

-Your school policy must include a method for students to report bullying anonymously and Impero Education Pro includes an anonymous reporting tool, named Confide.
+Your school policy must include a method for students to report bullying anonymously and Impero Education Pro includes an anonymous reporting tool, called Confide.
 This enables students to report safeguarding and welfare concerns, either about themselves or another student, to a trusted member of staff.